Calendar (New Style) Act 1750

 The Calendar (New Style) Act 1750 (24 Geo.
 2. c.
 23), also known as Chesterfield's Act or (in American usage) the British Calendar Act of 1751, is an act of the Parliament of Great Britain.
 Its purpose was for Great Britain and the British Empire to adopt the Gregorian calendar (in effect).
 The act also changed the start of the legal year from 25 March to 1 January.
 (Note: Except in Scotland, which had already changed to 1 January, starting in 1600.)

 The act elided eleven days from September 1752.
 It ordered that religious feast days be held on their traditional dates – for example, Christmas Day remained on 25 December.
 (Easter is a moveable feast: the act specifies how its date should be calculated.)
 It ordered that civil and market days – for example the quarter days on which rent was due, salaries paid and new labour contracts agreed – be moved forward in the calendar by eleven days so that no-one should gain or lose by the change and that markets match the agricultural season.
 It is for this reason that the UK personal tax year ends on 5 April, being eleven days on from the original quarter-day of 25 March (Lady Day).

 Provisions

-In summary, the act has three key elements:
+The act has three key elements: